-5.4.1.2 CCAP Data Reference Architecture
+5.4.2 CCAP Data Reference Architecture

 The CCAP performs all DOCSIS functions in the way that a traditional CMTS platform does.
 In addition, PON can be deployed on the CCAP to manage commercial HSI traffic.
-The following diagram, Figure 5-4, illustrates how HSI streams flow through the CCAP and the network to DOCSIS and PON devices and back.
+The following diagram, Figure 5-6, illustrates how HSI streams flow through the CCAP and the network to DOCSIS and PON devices and back.

-Figure 5-4 - CCAP Data Reference Architecture
+Figure 5-6 - CCAP Data Reference Architecture

-The CCAP receives Internet content, video, PacketCable voice data, and [DSG] data through the network side interface (NSI) from a distribution and aggregation network, via one or more physical interfaces.
+The CCAP receives Internet content, video, PacketCable voice data, and [DSG] data through the NSI from a distribution and aggregation network, via one or more physical interfaces.
 Individual NNI (Network to Network Interface) may be provided for HSI business services using a 10G EPON interface.